 Chewton Glen Hotel, The New Forest

-We love this super-luxe yet family-friendly hotel where tradition meets 21st century edge — a hard balance to maintain, but this New Forest institution manages it with aplomb.
+We love this super-luxe yet family-friendly hotel where tradition meets 21st century edge — a hard balance this New Forest institution manages impeccably.

 Weddings, special occasions, weekend breaks and longer holidays are all catered for.